MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-VIII-Office-Assistant-Secretary-HousingFederal-Housing-Commissioner/part-891-Supportive-Housing-Elderly-Persons-Disabilities/subpart-A-General-Program-Requirements/section-891.155.md

 (3) Sponsors, Owners, contractors, and subcontractors must comply with all related rules, regulations, and requirements.

-(e) *Displacement, relocation, and real property acquisition* - (1) *Minimizing displacement.* Consistent with the other goals and objectives of this part, Sponsors and Owners (or Borrowers, if applicable) shall assure that they have taken all reasonable steps to minimize the displacement of persons (families, individuals, businesses, nonprofit organizations, and farms) as a result of a project assisted under this part.
+(e) *Displacement, relocation, and real property acquisition*—(1) *Minimizing displacement.* Consistent with the other goals and objectives of this part, Sponsors and Owners (or Borrowers, if applicable) shall assure that they have taken all reasonable steps to minimize the displacement of persons (families, individuals, businesses, nonprofit organizations, and farms) as a result of a project assisted under this part.

 (2) *Relocation assistance for displaced persons.* A displaced person must be provided relocation assistance at the levels described in, and in accordance with the requirements of, the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA) (42 U.S.C.
 4201-4655), as implemented by 49 CFR part 24.